-It wasn’t until I stopped writing for accolades that I found my true audience.
-Not surprisingly, I’ve seen more success with my writing in the past year than in the previous five.
+It wasn't until I stopped writing for accolades that I found my true audience.
+Not surprisingly, I've seen more writing success in the past year than in the previous five.

-A year ago, a friend asked me what my dream was.
-I told him I didn’t have one.
-He called my bluff, saying, “You know, I would’ve thought your dream was to be a writer.”
+A few years ago, a friend asked me what my dream was.
+I told him I didn't have one.
+He called my bluff, “You know, I would've thought your dream was to be a writer.”

 Here's how you can, too:

 - Turn pro.
 Steven Pressfield, author of The War of Art, says you have turn pro first in your head before you can do it on paper.
 I had the opportunity to interview Steve once, and I asked him when you become a writer.
 He said, “When you say you are.”
 Before others believe what is true about you, you'll have to believe it first.